 whoami

 The whoami command prints your username.
-This can be useful to check your username when you are connected to a remote server.
+This command can be used to check your username when you are connected to a remote server.

 list the directory contents